 Finding the right pen for you is no easy ordeal.
 With the variety of pen tips, ink formulas, and colors, you might be overwhelmed by the amount of selection, especially when it comes to the world of Japanese stationery.

-Japan is famous for its quality stationery and wide choice of unique pens for all kinds of uses.
+Japan is famous for its quality stationery and a wide choice of unique pens for all kinds of uses.
 Why are Japanese pens so good?
-They are reliable, using quality ink, stable pen tips and offer a nice in hand balance.
-Japanese pens are used by students and workers alike, and offer unique traits for each situation.
+They are reliable, use quality ink, have stable pen tips, and offer a nice hand balance.
+Japanese pens are used by students and workers alike and offer unique traits for each situation.

 The Pilot Frixion pen line comes in many different sizes, from large barrels to thin 0.38 tips.
 If you’re concerned about making mistakes but either don’t like the finish of a pencil, or don’t like seeing lines of correction tape on your writing surface, you might like the Pilot Frixion Erasable line.
 This replaces a pencil for a lot of people, especially those who are using it for taking extensive notes.

 The way the Frixion pens work is that they erase with heat, so the friction created by the rubber tip against the paper surface erases the ink whenever you need to correct a mistake.
 Most of the sizes come in standard colors like red, blue, and black, but if you want different color options, there is a large 10 pack that includes other fashion colors like pink, green, and orange!
 Bear in mind that if you’re looking for dark ink, these might not suit your tastes.
 Since they use a very specific ink formula that is meant to be erased, the ink is much lighter than what you might be used to, especially if you like gel inks.